imtbl/hydrus-server-docker/README.md

 When necessary, this section will be expanded with upgrade guides to new major versions.

+#### Upgrading from 2.x to 3.x

+Upgrading from `2.x` to `3.x` can be done via pulling the updated image from Docker Hub or building it yourself and requires no further manual changes.

+Due to the introduction of OpenCV to hydrus server (which is hard to build on Alpine), the Docker image is now based on Debian instead of Alpine instead.

 #### Upgrading from 1.x to 2.x